 The game opened for business on June 20, 2012 at the Golden Nugget.
 I went down for the game's debut and found the table full of people enjoying the game.
 The strategy is simpler and offers more doubles and splits than conventional blackjack.
 Gamblers who find the basic strategy of conventional blackjack too complicated to memorize may take relief in the simplicity of Free Bet Blackjack.

 The rules have changed since the game launched at the Golden Nugget.
 It is my understand that the rules below are now the norm.
 The game is based on standard blackjack, withe following rules:

 - Double on two cards only

 - Re-split pairs up to four hands, including aces

-- "Free Doubles" on hard totals of 9, 10, or 11 with any number of cards.
+- "Free Doubles" on hard totals of two-card total of 9, 10, or 11.
+Regular doubles are still allowed on all other two-card hands.
 With a "free double," the player's original wager is matched with a "free bet" button and the player receives one additional card.
 At the end of the hand:

 - If the dealer wins, the player loses his original wager only.

 - If the hand results in a push, the player gets back his original wager only.